pikesley/pikesley.github.io/projects/shedbot.md

 # Next steps

-Because this is interacting with the Real World of Physical Things, we should assume that setting `state=on` _actually causes anything to happen_.
+Because this is interacting with the Real World of Physical Things, we should not assume that setting `state=on` _actually causes anything to happen_.
 This all needs to happen asynchronously (via a _Sheduler_, thanks [@floppy](https://github.com/floppy)) and then the actual status can be reported back on a different endpoint

 And it's important that this is all implemented correctly or the whole thing is rendered ludicrous